raganwald/raganwald.github.com/_posts/2018-08-30-to-grok-a-mockingbird.md

   //=> 512, performs only one multiplication
 ```

 Yes it does properly memoize everything.
-And best of all, our function need have absolutely NO reference to the name of our memoized function.[^aha] It doesn't know whether it's memoized or not.
+And best of all, our function need have absolutely NO reference to the name of our memoized function.
+It doesn't know whether it's memoized or not.[^aha]

 [^aha]: In JavaScript, like almost all programming languages, we can bind values to names with paramaters, or with variable declarations, or with named functions.
 So having something like the M Combinator is optional, as we can choose to have a function refer to itself via a function name or variable binding.
 However, in Combinatory Logic and the Lambda calculus, there are no variable declarations or named functions.<br/><br/>Therefore, recursive combinators are necessary, as they are the only way to implement recursion.
 And since they don't have iteration either, recursion is the only way to do a lot of things we take for granted in JavaScript, like mapping lists.
 So recursive combinators are deeply important to the underlying building blocks of computer science.